gk7huki/huki_site/_posts/2017-05-01-blogging-with-jekyll.md

     tag: '/tag/:name/'
     category: '/:name/'
 ~~~
-With this, a post belonging to the `general` category may be found at `http://site/general/2017/05/01/blogging-with-jekyll.html`, and a page displaying all posts belonging to the `general` category can be found at `http://site/general/`. *Note that this only works neatly as long as your posts all have a single category!*
+With this, a post belonging to the `general` category may be `http://site/general/2017/05/01/blogging-with-jekyll.html`, and a page displaying all posts belonging to the `general` category can be found at `http://site/general/`. *Note that this only works neatly as long as your posts have a single category!*

 The layout files are placed in `_layouts/category.html` and `_layouts/tag.html`.
 Jekyll uses these layouts to generate a unique page for each category or tag.
 It's actually pretty straightforward.
 ~~~html{% raw %}